GeoscienceAustralia/tcrm/_sources/docs/setup.rst.txt

 Region
 ------

-This section defines the model domain and the size of the grid over which statistics are calculated.
-The model domain (``gridLimit``) is specified as a Python dict with keys of ``xMin``, ``xMax``, ``yMin`` and ``yMax``.
+This section defines the simulation domain and the size of the grid over which statistics are calculated.
+The simulation domain (``gridLimit``) is specified as a Python dict with keys of ``xMin``, ``xMax``, ``yMin`` and ``yMax``.
 This sets the domain over which the wind fields and hazard will be calculated.
-Stochastic tracks are generated over a broader domain.
+Stochastic tracks are generated over a broader domain (called the "track domain").
 The ``gridSpace`` option controls the size of the grid cells, which are used for calculating statistics.
 At this time, the values here must be integer values, but can be different in the ``x`` (east-west) and ``y`` (north-south) directions.
 The ``gridInc`` option control the incremental increase in grid cell size when insufficient observations are located within a grid cell (see the :mod:`StatInterface`